ANSSI-FR/Faults_analyzer/readme.md

 - Add a reboot analyzer in the `Analyzer` class in the `modules/new_analyzer/analyzer.py` file.
 In particular for having the reboot matrix when analyzing carto experiments.
+- Add an AES module
+- Add a module for testing the faulted values against the values observed in the non tested register after the executions.
+These values might be different from the initial values but involved in the fault model.